untrustedmodders/untrustedmodders.github.io/content/developing/language-modules/first-module/_index.en.md

 ### 5. Implement Marshaling Wrappers (if needed)

-For many language modules, it might be necessary to create marshaling function wrappers to convert object types (e.g., `std::vector`, `std::string`) to the native types of the language.
+For many language modules, it might be necessary to create marshaling function wrappers to convert object types (e.g., `plg::vector`, `plg::string`) to the native types of the language.
 This ensures seamless integration and interaction with the plugin system.
 Read more about it (here)[en/developing/language-modules/marshalling].

 ### 6. Package Your Language Module